Nikhileswar-185/RAG_CHATBOT/README.md

 streamlit run app.py
 ```

-This will start the chatbot interface on **localhost**.
+This will start the chatbot interface on localhost.
 Let it load till you see the text box , and you are ready to query on your custom documents
 ---

 ## 🤖 Features